Program Policies

 The Student Promotions Committee may also recommend dismissal from the MSPA program to the MSPA program director when a student fails to comply with a remediation plan.

-Students will be notified in writing by the MSPA program director of their dismissal and a copy will become part of the student’s education record.
+Students will be notified in writing by the MSPA program director of their dismissal, and a copy will become part of the student’s education record.

-A student returning from an approved leave of absence is generally not required to reapply for admission.
+Readmission to the Program A student returning from an approved leave of absence is generally not required to reapply for admission.

-A student dismissed from the MSPA program for failure of more than one MSPA didactic course or failure of two or more supervised clinical practice experience is not eligible to apply for readmission to the program.
+A student dismissed from the MSPA program for the failure of more than one MSPA didactic course or failure of two or more supervised clinical practice experience is not eligible to apply for readmission to the program.
 The university may declare a student ineligible for readmission to the MSPA program after dismissal for a serious violation of program or university policy, including student misconduct as described in the UMHB Student Handbook.

 Graduation Requirements Policy (A3.15a-b)